Fonta1n3/FullyNoded/Docs/Tor/Tor.md

 # Setting up Tor

-This is the guide *Connecting to your node over tor **the "manual expert" way**!*

-The default way however is **"tap a button on FN macOS, scan QR with FN iOS"**.
-Check this out first [here](https://www.youtube.com/watch?v=_7MZd0weDis), because it'll host a hidden service itself.

-## So only if you haven't been able to use the default way or you intentionally want to set up `Tor` the manual expert way, please continue reading.

 **The below guides walk you through how to install Tor and setup your own hidden service which is what Fully Noded needs to connect to**

  - [macOS](#macOS)